Kurtability/Python_password_strengthCheck/README.md

 # Python_password_strengthCheck
-This is a simple python program that checks the strength of given passwords
+This is a simple python program that checks the strength of a given password